HerbFargus/Portable-Game-Station/README.md

 ***

-A set of configurations for EmulationStation and RetroArch on Windows that can be installed on a USB or portable hard drive.
+A set of configurations for Pegasus and RetroArch on Windows that can be installed on a USB or portable hard drive.